bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-expo-apps.md

 You can share the generated APK/.ipa file with your team members using the build’s URL.
 You can also notify user groups or individual users that your APK/.ipa file has been built.

-1. Go to the Deploy to bitrise.io step.
+1. Go to the **Deploy to bitrise.io** Step.
-2. In the Notify: User Roles, add the role so that only those get notified who have been granted with this role.
+2. In the **Notify: User Roles** input field, add the role so that only those get notified who have been granted with this role.
 Or fill out the **Notify: Emails** field with email addresses of the users you want to notify.
 Make sure you set those email addresses as [secret env vars](/builds/env-vars-secret-env-vars/)!
-These details can be also modified under Notifications if you click the eye icon next to your generated APK/.ipa file in the **APPS & ARTIFACTS** tab.
+These details can be also modified under **Notifications** if you click the eye icon next to your generated APK/.ipa file in the **APPS & ARTIFACTS** tab.

 ## Deploying to an app store